 For this reason, and because the strains in circulation can change, it is necessary to have a flu shot at the start of each new flu season.

 If you come into contact with the flu virus after vaccination, the body's defense system will recognize it immediately and start producing antibodies.

 When to get vaccinated

 The period indicated for the flu vaccination, in the Italian climatic situation, is the autumn one, starting from mid-October until the end of December.

 Considering that the protection develops after two weeks from the injection, it lasts for about six months and that the maximum circulation of the flu viruses is expected in the months of January and February, the best time to get vaccinated is from early November to late December.

 Side effects of the flu shot

-Normally, the flu shot does not cause unwanted effects (side effects) and serious ones are very rare anyway.
+Normally, the flu shot does not cause undesirable effects (side effects), however serious ones are very rare.
 Disorders (symptoms) such as general malaise, mild temperature changes and mild muscle aches may appear, starting 6 to 12 hours after vaccination and lasting 1 or 2 days.
 The arm may be sore and there may be redness (erythema) and swelling where the injection was given.

 The flu shot cannot cause illness as it does not contain active viruses.